-We sold our stakes in Clorox and Reckitt Benckiser and purchased stakes in Nike and Starbucks during the year.
+We sold our stakes in Clorox and Reckitt Benckiser and one as yet undisclosed position and purchased stakes in Starbucks, Colgate, Zoetis, Procter & Gamble and an as yet undisclosed position.
 Clorox and Reckitt Benckiser traded strongly due to the rush to purchase increased quantities of household cleaning products, personal cleaning products and OTC medicines.
 We felt that in both cases the ratings achieved did not reflect the pedestrian nature of these businesses in more normal circumstances or the issues they face which may come back into focus if or when the COVID related boost fades.
-Moreover, at the same time as these two stocks were enjoying an unusually good performance, two other companies which we admire saw share price falls of over 40% at the height of the panic over COVID - Nike and Starbucks.
-They are probably familiar to you as the world's leading sneaker and sporting apparel supplier and the leading coffee shop brand.
-Both are companies with high returns on capital and good growth rates - two characteristics which we seek.
+Moreover, at the same time as these two stocks were enjoying an unusually good performance, Starbucks, which we admire, saw share price falls of over 40% at the height of the panic over COVID.
+They are probably familiar to you as the world's leading coffee shop brand.
+Starbucks has high returns on capital and a good growth rate - two characteristics which we seek.
+Whilst it is easy to see the challenge to the lockdowns for Starbucks's urban outlets which partly rely on seating and coffee collected on the way to the office, this is far from their only format.
+The sometimes spectacular queues and resulting traffic jams at Starbucks drive-through outlets both illustrate another format and testify to the continued loyalty to the brand as does the rise in loyalty club members in 2020.
+During this period Starbucks's main competitor in its second largest market - Luckin Coffee in China - was exposed as a fraud in yet another illustration of the rule that it is only when the tide goes out that you find out who has been swimming naked.